svewap/ext-oelib/Documentation/Tutorial/UsingAndPersistingDomainModels/Index.rst

          /**
         * Gets this user's user groups.
         *
-        * @return Tx_Oelib_List this user's FE user groups, will not be empty if
+        * @return Collection this user's FE user groups, will not be empty if
         *                       the user data is valid */ public function getUserGroups() {